dock108/mini-golf-break/README.md

 ## Development Status

-This project is currently a focused single-hole experience, concentrating on perfecting the core gameplay mechanics in a space environment:
+This project is currently a focused single-hole experience, concentrating on perfecting the core gameplay mechanics:

-- Space-themed minimalist course with starfield background and atmospheric lighting
+- Clean, minimalist course design with appropriate lighting
 - Enhanced ball-hole interaction with realistic physics
 - Satisfying visual and audio feedback when completing the hole
 - Animated scorecard showing your score